Western Transdanubia: Classification

 The country of Hungary was organized into eight regions for administrative purposes by the amendments of Act XXI of 1996.
 The Nomenclature of Territorial Units for Statistics (NUTS) organizes the country into three broader level sub-divisions.
 These are classified as a NUTS-2 statistical regions of Hungary, and incorporate one or more counties within it.
 The regions form the NUTS-3 territorial units under them.

 Geography

 Western Transdanubia incorporates the south-western parts of the country, encompassing an area of 11209 km2.
 The region is located in Central Europe, and is completely land locked as Hungary does not have access to sea.
 It shares an international land border with Austria to the west, and Slovenia to the south-west.
 It is bordered by Central Transdanubia to the east, and Southern Transdanubia to the south-east.
 The region is fertile, and rich in minerals.
 The region has numerous thermal springs.

 The topography of the region is varied with fertile lands on the slopes of Zala hills and the foothills of the Alps.
 The upper reaches of the Zala Hills were covered by forests of pine and beech.
 Duna River is the major water source in the region.
-Western Transdanubia incorporates incorporates three counties - Zala, Vas, and Győr-Moson-Sopron.
+Western Transdanubia incorporates three counties - Zala, Vas, and Győr-Moson-Sopron.